sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

 ### Source term {#source-term-steady-state-parallel-shock}

 We also slightly changed the source term.
 We, namely, included the factor
 $1/4\pi p^2$.
-Thus will still inject isotropic and almost mono-energetic particles at the shock.
-Though, the additional factor gives the user-defined rate $Q$ a clearer physical interpretation.
-The reason is that the number density of injected particles is given by
+Thus we still inject isotropic and almost mono-energetic particles at the shock.
+However, the additional factor gives the user-defined rate $Q$ a clearer physical interpretation.
+The reason is that the _configuration space_ number density of injected particles is given by

 $$
 	n_{\text{inj}} = \int S \, \mathrm{d}^3 p = 4\pi \int S p^2 \, \mathrm{d} p = \frac{Q}{\sqrt{2